-South Korean automaker Hyundai Motor has debuted its all-electric Ioniq 5 in hope of catching up with EV leader Tesla, but its ambitious plan could fizzle out this year with delayed production and rapidly drying-up state subsidies, and more recently its labor union’s opposition to its massive investment in the US.
+South Korean automaker Hyundai Motor has debuted its all-electric Ioniq 5, hoping to catch up with EV leader Tesla.
+Still, its ambitious plan could fizzle out this year with delayed production, rapidly drying-up state subsidies, and, more recently, its labor union’s opposition to its massive investment in the US.

-Hyundai Motor has received about 43,000 preorders for the Ioniq 5 since Feb.
-25 but just 114 units were delivered in the first month of its domestic launch in April, according to industry data.
+According to industry data, Hyundai Motor has received about 43,000 preorders for the Ioniq 5 since Feb.
+25, but just 114 units were delivered in the first month of its domestic launch in April.

 The automaker planned to build 10,000 units last month, but it rolled out only 2,600 units as its Ulsan production line on the southeastern coast was suspended for a week in early April due to a lack of traction motors, an essential part for battery-powered vehicles, reports Yonhap news agency.

 The parts supply issue came at a time when Hyundai and other automakers were forced to halt production earlier this year due to the global semiconductor shortage.

 Battery-powered vehicles require a far higher number of chips than traditional combustion engine cars.

 To reduce the waiting time, Hyundai is persuading customers to forgo some advanced features like a parking assist or rear-seat reminder system by offering a price discount and considering other options to retain customers who placed early orders, according to company officials.

 “We are considering various options, including giving charging vouchers and other incentives, for customers who receive cars later than expected,” a Hyundai Motor spokesperson said.
 “We cannot exactly predict when the Ioniq 5 can be delivered at this point due to uncertainty over the parts supply.”